Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

   </div>
 </div>

-In the same way that the browser sends HTTP requests to the server, our Elmish application too can make HTTP requests, send them to webpack development server and process the HTTP responses it gets back.
+In the same way that the browser sends HTTP requests to the server, our Elmish application too can make HTTP requests, send them to the webpack development server and process the HTTP responses it gets back.
 In the following sections, we will look into how that actually works and how we can can integrate HTTP communication into our Elmish applications from the very scratch.

 ### HTTP from the browser with JavaScript